Biopirata/twenty-fifty/README.md

     git clone http://github.com/decc/twenty-fifty

+If the model has changed, the C code needs to be recompiled.
+To trigger it manually:

+1.       cd model
+2.       bundle exec ruby compile_c_version_of_excel.rb

 Install its dependencies

     cd twenty-fifty
     bundle

 If any dependencies fail, you may need to install them individually, then run bundle again.

 At this point, you _should_ be able to run